Superior RoughRiders: Team history

 In its sophomore year in Superior, the Bison earned a regular season record of 33–12–3 record.
 During the first round of the WSHL playoffs, the Bison swept the Texas Jr. Brahmas with victories in both games one and two (8–7 in overtime and 11–5).
 They were then eliminated in the Mid-Western Division Finals, losing the series 0–2 to division rival El Paso Rhinos.
 11 players from this Bison roster moved on to higher levels of hockey.

 On April 15, 2014, the RoughRiders Hockey Club purchased the Jr. Bison and renamed the team the RoughRiders after their junior hockey team in the United States Hockey League, the Cedar Rapids RoughRiders.
 The team then moved to a new complex called Boulder Valley Ice & Indoor Sports starting with the 2015–16 season.
 On June 9, 2015, the RoughRiders announced that in order to connect better with their community, the team would be known as the Superior RoughRiders.

-In 2018, the RoughRiders were no longer listed as members of the WSHL and their website was shutdown.
+In 2018, the RoughRiders were no longer listed as members of the WSHL and their website was shut down.